richardgaywood/paydata.org/content/sprawlrunners/characters/edges.md

 Requirements: Veteran, Repair d8+, Improved Mod Shop

 Character gains a further 5 Mod Points.
 This Edge can be taken a second time at Legendary rank.
 {{% /pageinfo %}}

+{{% alert title="Acknowledgements" %}}Some of the Edges above were inspired by or adapted from the following SWADE books: Wiseguys, Fantasy Companion, Horror Companion.{{% /alert %}}

+### Social Edges

+{{% pageinfo %}}
+#### Friends in Low Places
+Requirements: Seasoned, Streewise?, Persuasion d8+

+The character has a wide range of carefully cultivated assets.
+Once per session, the character may call in a favour without spending a Bennie.
+Once the favour is done, the character can choose to turn the acquaintance into a Contact automatically if they choose, again, without spending a Bennie.
+See [Contacts]({{< relref "contacts.md" >}})
+{{% /pageinfo %}}